surveyjs/survey-analytics/docs/api-reference/visualizerbase.md

 **Type**: `boolean`

-Gets or sets the visibility of the visualizer's toolbar.
+Gets or sets whether the toolbar is visible.

 Default value: `true`